phluxor/docs/en/features/props.md

 }
 ```

-for example, you can use this to log messages or perform other processing.
+For example, you can log messages or execute other processes.

-or persistence middleware that saves event to a database.
+It can also be used as a persistence middleware to save events in a database.

+If you are implementing CQRS/ES, it is recommended to use persistence middleware.